Updated at 10:18 AM PHT,

 6. Repurposing Content

-Why it matters: You can turn a Facebook post or blog post into a podcast, an infographic, a video script, as posts to other social media like LinkedIn, or an email series.
+Why it matters: You can turn a Facebook post or blog post into a podcast, an infographic, a video script, and as posts to other social media like LinkedIn, or market it as an email marketing series.
 This multiplies your content's reach and value without having to create entirely new content from scratch.
-It saves energy; and you work smart, not just hard!
+It saves energy and time; and you work smart with the use of AI apps!

 7. E-E-A-T Signals